-Could it be that COVID-19 is the “Messiah” who will bring about events which will lead not only to the much clamoured-for decarbonization of the oil industry but also to the folding of the entire industry and thereby save the environment?
+Could it be that COVID-19 is the “Messiah” who will bring about events which will lead not only to the much clamoured-for decarbonization of the oil industry but also the folding of the entire industry.

 Does this mean the world will now turn to wholly embrace Renewable Energy, the gospel of environmentalists?